bta30/json_tracer/README.md

     For example, a volatile pointer to a constant integer may correspond to `valueType`: `{ "name": "int",  "compound": [ "const", "pointer", "volatile" ] }`

+## Debugging Information Trace Format
+Extra debugging information may be output to a separate file.
+This specifically contains information on source files in the execution of the trace for which debugging information is available.

+The output is an array of records representing each module with debugging information, containing fields:
+  - `path`  - a string containing the path to the module
+  - `sourceFiles` - an array of records representing each source file in the module, containing fields:
+    - `path` - the path to the source file
+    - `lines` - an array of unique integers representing the useful/executable lines in that source file

 ## Scripts
 This client comes with some scripts with some Python scripts for performing simple analyses on traces.
 These are found in the `scripts/` directory.